Senior Living in Iowa City, IA

 List of Senior Living Retirement Communities & Senior Housing in Iowa City, IA

-The median cost of independent senior living in Iowa City, IA is $2,388 monthly.
-The lower priced senior living communities in the Iowa City area can be priced as little as $1,373 per month, while the most luxury Iowa City retirement communities can cost as much as $4,140 per month.
+The median cost of independent senior living in Iowa City, IA is $2,388 per month.
+The most affordable senior living communities in the Iowa City area can carry fees as little as $1,373 per month, while the most luxurious Iowa City retirement communities can charge as high as $4,140 per month.

 There are 19 senior living, senior housing, elderly living apartments and retirement communities in Iowa City, Iowa.
 These 55+ retirement communities and housing residences provide accommodations to older adult Iowa residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Iowa City senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Iowa City, IA may be in the form of senior apartment buildings or senior living communities.